Projects

 Concordia University / Universidade Federal do Espírito Santo | 2018 - 2022

-The study sought to investigate how the YouTube platform operates, focusing on algorithmic activity and the strategies employed by both human and automated (robot) actors within federal and regional elections.
+What videos does YouTube recommend when searching for party leaders during elections?
+This study sought to investigate how the YouTube platform operates, focusing on algorithmic activity and the strategies employed by both human and automated (robot) actors within federal and regional elections.
 The aim was to understand the impact of this system of mediation on society and to demystify preconceptions about ideologically neutral technologies in highly disputed political events.
 The research focuses on three case studies: 1) the 2018 Ontario (Canada) election, 2) the 2018 Quebec (Canada) election, and 3) the 2018 Brazilian Federal Election.
-The data collection was carried out during the 2018 campaign periods in Ontario (May and June), Quebec (Auguest and September) and in Brazil (August and October).
+The data collection was carried out during the 2018 campaign periods in Ontario (May and June), Quebec (August and September), and Brazil (August and October).

 The data collection was carried out using a Python script thatautomates YouTube search operations based on specified keywords (e.g., candidate names), allowing us to gather video-related data and the relative ranking position displayed to the user.
 Once the keywords were defined, the tool retrieved links for the top four results for each keyword and then examined the recommendation section.
 This process was repeated four times, each time collecting recommended videos to simulate a user interacting with algorithmic suggestions.

-Youtube Recommendation Scraper
+YouTube Recommendation Scraper

 Juno Chatbot & Storytelling

-Université de Montreal | 2018 - 2022
+Université de Montréal | 2018 - 2022

 Juno Chatbot & Storytelling is a research and development project on the use of chatbots for audiovisual storytelling.
 The project involves operationalizing a device for creating conversational agents (chatbots) within audiovisual stories.
 Through the proposed device, users can develop a conversational agent, thereby learning about automatic natural language processing techniques, story creation, and tools for creating conversational agents.